nchalla3/notes/content/Media Notes/Cracking the Coding Interview Notes.md

 | Hardest Bug              |           |           |           |           |
 | Enjoyed Most             |           |           |           |           |
 | Conflicts with Teammates |           |           |           |           |
-**STARR METHOD:** Situation, Task, Action, Result, Reflection
+- **STARR METHOD:** Situation, Task, Action, Result, Reflection
 	- Think about what each story says about you
+- Be specific, not arrogant
+- Limit details
+	- Ex: “By examining the most common user behavior and applying the Rabin-Karp algorithm, I designed a new algorithm to reduce search from O(n) to O(log n) in 90% of cases.
+I can go into more details if you’d like”
+- It ain't over til the interviewer says it's over **The Technical Interview Algorithm**
+1. Ask clarifying questions
+	1. Ex: Design an algorithm to sort a list?
+		1. What sort of list?
+		2. What does the list hold?
+		3. How many values in the list?
+2. Design test cases
+3. Design an algorithm
+4. Write pseudocode (make sure this is explicitly stated)
+5. Write code
+6. Test code
 #### Questions for Interviewers
 **Genuine Questions:** (questions you actually want answered)
 1. How much of your day do you spend coding?